 If you would like to contribute with artwork or a review, please email us at email@example.com with your name, institution (if applicable), and how you would like to get involved!

-Toby Sharpe grew up in London, has two degrees from his time in Edinburgh, and misses living in Montréal.
+Toby Sharpe has two degrees from his time in Edinburgh.
 His interests are in queer identities, Jewish studies, depictions of the body and mind, and minority literatures.
-He co-founded Project Myopia because he was sick of being told that if he wanted change, he should make it happen himself: well… voila.
+He co-founded Project Myopia because he was sick of being told that if he wanted change, he should make it happen himself: well… voilà.

-Rianna Walcott is a research masters student at The University of Edinburgh, studying fiction from the black diaspora.
+Rianna Walcott is a PhD researcher at Kings College London, and a graduate of The University of Edinburgh.
 She realised some years ago that people don’t respect minorities because they don’t understand them, and her determination to increase visibility of marginalised people stems from there.
-She spends a lot of time fighting anonymous racists on the internet, and has decided to pour that pent up rage into something more productive.
+She used to spend a lot of time fighting anonymous racists on the internet, and has decided to pour that pent up rage into something more productive.
 Mainly, she’s looking for the respect she would get automatically, were she a straight white man.